Li-Tian/neo/Documentation/articles/consensus/consensus_algorithm.md

    3. Calculate the network fee (`= inputs.GAS - outputs.GAS - transactions_system_fee `), and take it as the reward for the current Speaker in `MinerTransaction`.

-   4. Combining the above transactions and the previous validators votes, calculate the next round consensus nodes, and assign the hash of multi-party signature script to `block.NextConsensus`, locking the consensus nodes of the next round.
+   4. Combining the above transactions and the previous validators votes, calculate the next round consensus nodes, and assign the hash of multi-signature script to `block.NextConsensus`, locking the consensus nodes of the next round.

    5. Set the timestamp of block to the current time and calculate the signature of the Speaker.